STATEMENT OF CARE FOR STUDENTS WITH EATING DISORDERS

-Dordt College is dedicated to helping students get the most out of their college life, both in and outside of the classroom.
-Students' rights to make their own decisions will be respected.
-However, when a student's behavior or choices create either serious risk of harm to himself/herself or others, the college has both a professional and Christian responsibility to intervene.
-A student with an eating disorder may pose such a risk.
+Dordt University is dedicated to helping students get the most out of their university life, both in and outside of the classroom.
+While a student’s right to make his/her own decisions is valued and respected, when their behavior or choices create serious risk of harm to self or others, the university has a responsibility to intervene.

 When staff or faculty members are made aware of a student's struggle with an eating disorder, every effort will be made to collaborate respectfully and in a caring manner with the student.
-The student will be informed about the reasons for the concern and will be encouraged to voluntarily participate in assessment and treatment.
-The assessment will in most cases begin at the Campus Health Center or the Counseling Center.
-Students may also receive appropriate help off campus.
-Because successful treatment of eating disorders usually involves both medical and psychological aspects, both counseling and medical supervision are considered to be essential elements of a good treatment plan.
+The student will be informed about the reasons for the concern and will be required to participate in assessment and

 treatment as deemed necessary.
 The assessment will in most cases begin at the Student Health and Counseling Center.
 Depending upon the results of the initial assessment, students will then be provided with options for appropriate help off-campus.